saeedashrafy/air_quality_mvvm/README.md

 ## API keys

-You need to supply API / client keys for the service the app uses.
+You need to supply API key for the service that app uses.

 - [iqair](https://www.iqair.com)